-Opinion: ISS ESG finds that the Green Projects description proposed by NRW.BANK's Green Bond Framework aligns with the draft model of EU GBS as Green Projects are defined in line with the EU Taxonomy activities.
-The issuer clearly outlines the environmental objectives of the project categories and follows the relevant Technical Screening criteria defined by the EU Taxonomy.
-The issuer also ensures that the DNSH criteria and Minimum Social Safeguards are fulfilled for every project category.
+Opinion: ISS ESG finds that the Green Projects description proposed by NRW.BANK's Green Bond Framework aligns with the draft model of EU GBS (March 2020) as Green Projects are defined in line with the EU Taxonomy activities.
+The issuer clearly outlines the environmental objectives of the project categories.